Custom Workflows to FlashBoards

 name— Display name in the UI - •

-webappId— RunningHub workflow ID - •
+webappId— RunningHub workflow ID (from URL) - •

 outputType— "image" or "video" - •

-slots— Input slot definitions
+slots— Array of input slot definitions

 {